nextgis/docs_ngweb/source/layers.rst

 If you need an image with transparency (alpha channel) set ``<BandsCount>4</BandsCount>``.

 Here is a GDAL utility call example.
-The utility gets an image by WMS from NGW and saves it to a GeoTIFF format.
+The utility gets an image by WMS from NextGIS Web and saves it to a GeoTIFF format.

 .. code:: bash